flowdock/flowdock-svn-hook/README.md

 * VERIFY_SSL (optional)

-  Set this to false if you do not care that some third party might get hold of your flowdock api token
+  Set this to false if you do not care that some third party might get ahold of your Flowdock API token.

 In case you don't yet have post commit scripts, you have to create the invoking
 script: